Kalyani556/Fresher_Project1/README.md

-# Fresher_Project1
+# CodezQuiz
-CodezQuiz  # Quiz on Python Programming
+Beginner level interactive quiz app on Python Programming which tracks your performance and shows your score.